-At any time prior to the effective date of termination the President may suspend a faculty member with pay if the President, after consultation with the FEC and the Dean, determines that the faculty member poses a danger to self or others or that the faculty member’s conduct significantly interferes with the academic mission or the daily operations of the College.
+At any time prior to the effective date of termination the President may suspend a faculty member with pay if the President, after consultation with the Dean, determines that the faculty member poses a danger to self or others or that the faculty member’s conduct significantly interferes with the academic mission or the daily operations of the College.

 If the Dean becomes aware that a faculty member’s professional or personal conduct seriously interferes with the fulfillment of his or her College responsibilities or violates College policies but does not provide sufficient cause for dismissal, the Dean meets with the faculty member to detail the objectionable conduct and to give the faculty member opportunity to respond.
 After this meeting, the Dean makes a determination of responsibility and decides whether disciplinary measures are appropriate.